faerieian/PintoDevstage/README.md

+Ongoing Development
+As this project is in an active development phase, we are continually working to enhance its capabilities and user experience. development roadmap includes several exciting features and improvements:

 About
 This project is a web-based application designed for efficient management and delivery of hospital food.
 Built using Laravel and Livewire, it offers a seamless and interactive user experience.
 The system is crafted to handle the intricacies of managing food stock, processing orders, and ensuring timely delivery within a hospital setting.